apache/superset/UPDATING.md

 ### Other

-- [17589](https://github.com/apache/incubator-superset/pull/17589): It is now possible to limit access to usersä recent activity data by setting the `ENABLE_PUBLIC_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.
+- [17589](https://github.com/apache/incubator-superset/pull/17589): It is now possible to limit access to users' recent activity data by setting the `ENABLE_PUBLIC_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.
 - [16809](https://github.com/apache/incubator-superset/pull/16809): When building the superset frontend assets manually, you should now use Node 16 (previously Node 14 was required/recommended).
 Node 14 will most likely still work for at least some time, but is no longer actively tested for on CI.

 ## 1.3.0